SanVM/CustomerCentricEngineering/README.md

 Once the cases start coming we need to assign it to respective engineers.
 This is called triaging and is usually done during daily standup.
 One challenge you face during triaging is engineers are in different time zone , so be aware of load of engineers across timezones.
 Rotating on-call support during weekend needs to be established ex: Pager duty .
 SLAs need to be defined/mapped based on what SLA product is sold ex:  Gold (1 day) , silver( 3 days) , bronze (5 days ) .

-Tip: Post at leat one update per day for cases you own.
+**Tip**: Post at leat one update per day for cases you own.
 This will avoid unnecessary calls with stake holders .

 Apart from regular cases there will be some very special cases which we call Escalations.
 Which will be usually incoming hot and those will be typically outages . you will be expected to jump on call as soon as possible .
 YaY !!
 Do not be intimidated/demotivated by it unless you have more priority personal things to handle.
 This is an opportunity to shine because typically lot of things will be at stake and many stakeholders will be following the case.

-Tip:  80% of the escalation/outage issues I have seen had fairly simple solutions.
+**Tip**:  80% of the escalation/outage issues I have seen had fairly simple solutions.
 So , take a deep breath and go for it.
 I would like quote one such case where the solution was fairly simple.
            Ex: it was first noticed in one of the high profile customer that a table (OAuth2RefreshToken) was growing rapidly and 10 million rows were created over span of 15 days, each row contained about 1 KB of data .
 10 million x 1KB = 10 GB of disk space.
 Due to this partition was full and application could perform any write operations and application was down from the end user perspective.
  Quick scan of the table came there was rouge OAuth2Client created by default to issue refresh token with TTL of 8 days and refresh tokens were piling up in the table.
-Bonus tip:  As a customer advocate / troubleshooter your first job is to restore service in case of outages so customer can  get back in business.
+**Bonus tip**:  As a customer advocate / troubleshooter your first job is to restore service in case of outages so customer can  get back in business.
 So , the immediate task was to take snapshot/ stop service and clean up the table and create some space.
 10 million records deletion will take days if we use Delete * from “OAuth2RefreshToken” where “clientID” = ‘rougeClient’; because this is a full table scan and delete  row by row with lock overhead.
  So , I had to go back to my basics of SQL delete command for any options to speed up , quickly concluded delete is not the way to go by trying to delete 1000 records , which took 5 to 10 minutes approx. “TRUNCATE”  command to rescue because it does by pages and deletes entire table contents
 Tada !!
 We had restored the service with truncate command and within 90 minutes we were out of the woods.